LokeshMelkani07/whatsapp-clone/README.md

 Whatsapp Clone
-This Whatsapp clone is made using ReactJS and Firebase This has a Login Functionality with Goggle Account , User can create a separate chat room or chat in a existing group.
+This Whatsapp clone is made using ReactJS and Firebase This has a Login Functionality with Goggle Account , User can create an separate chat room or chat in a existing group.
 This has a dynamic Display picture and username of your account which is taken during goggle authentication.
 This has a last seen , last message sent functionality in which server time of firebase is used.